Last editedApr 20234 min read

 Does the API provide real-time information, or does it work in batch?

 Does the API provide webhooks on events such as payment failures?

 Integration with existing systems

 This will vary depending on what systems you use, but generally speaking, you will want to find a solution which integrates with your current internal systems.
 This will save you time upfront as well as on an ongoing basis.

 The types of questions you might want to ask are:

 Here, you will want to know the pricing of the service.
 Some providers may offer low transaction costs but charge additional fees for hidden extras.
-Ideally you'll want to find a provider with a superior service at the lowest cost.
+Ideally you'll want to find a provider with a superior service at the lowest total cost over the contract lifetime.
 Make sure you compare fully-loaded costs not just transaction fees by asking questions like:

 Financially, you will want to understand how funds will flow to you.
 This will vary depending on whether your provider offers "facilities management" or "managed administration".

 With facilities management, you will have your own SUN therefore the funds will typically flow directly to you.